 Tip 2 – Work from the known to the unknown

 Genealogical research is likened to following crumbs along a trail.
 You can’t jump ahead at any point and still be sure you are on the right track.
 Instead you have to work on a step-by-step basis looking for clues which we lead you to the next generation before them.
 Until you have proven a link with the preceding generation you can’t move on and still be sure you are researching the correct people.
 It is all too easy to jump ahead and end up tracing the ancestry of people who are not related to you.

 Tip 3 – Record your progress

-In your researches you will amass a great deal of information so at every stage you need to know exactly where you are and what you have discovered.
-It is a good idea to draw a pedigree chart showing how everyone is related as this can then act as a handy reference work to your research.
-The ‘Family Tree’ feature found on the Ancestry.com.au site under the ‘My Ancestry’ tab will allow you to create a chart of your family in easy and simple steps.
+In your research you will amass a great deal of information, so at every stage you need to know exactly where you are and what you have discovered.
+It is a good idea to draw a pedigree chart showing how everyone is related, as this can then act as a handy reference work to your research.
+The ‘Family Tree’ feature found on the Ancestry site will allow you to create a chart of your family in easy and simple steps.